raganwald/raganwald.github.com/index.md

 ### I grow engineering

 I am a strong partner with recruiting, and I'm known both for expertise evaluating prospective engineers, and for my stength closing senior hires.
 I grow engineering capacity through hiring, through people development, and through technology stewardship.
-My organizational growth mindset As a founding member of PagerDuty's Architecture Strategy and Front-End Architecture Strategy teams, I helped grow our engineering capacity through the adoption of tooling, processes, and even programming language choices that supported scaling engineering capacity.
-I understand when culture, talent, and tooling should be optimized for rapid iteration, how to scale horizontally while remaining "flat," and how to transition the culture, talent, and tooling when growth triggers a phase change.
+As a founding member of PagerDuty's Architecture Strategy and Front-End Architecture Strategy teams, I helped grow our engineering capacity through the adoption of tooling, processes, and even programming language choices that supported scaling engineering capacity horizontally.
+I understand how to manage culture, talent, and tooling for rapid product iteration and scale, but also how to recognize when growth and strategy trigger organizational change, and how to lead culture, talent, and tooling from the old to the new without drama.

 ### I am available for work.